This browser is not actively supported anymore. For the best passle experience, we strongly recommend you upgrade your browser.

 Big changes to the HSR Rules

 The new HSR Rules that went into effect in February 2025 represented the largest and most dramatic change since it was introduced.
 In contrast to the EU, historically the US HSR filing has been very limited, but now requires a lot more documents and information, impacting strategic deals, in particular.
-The filing has a lot more useful information for the regulators at the beginning, leading to a more active review period during the initial 30 day waiting period, and a quicker review of transactions.
+The filing has a lot more useful information for the regulators at the beginning, leading to a more active review period during the initial 30-day waiting period, and a quicker review of transactions.

 In a variety of sectors, including tech and TMT, we’re seeing continued strong enforcement under the Department of Justice (DOJ) and Federal Trade Commission (FTC), but different priorities in terms of industry and different types of transactions.